24 Hours Hotline: +86 137-3541-1378

 Day9 Lhasa: Drepung Monastery, Sera Monastery

-Day10 Lhasa-Chengdu by Flight: Flight to Chengdu, Wuhou Temple, Jinli Ancient Street, Wenshu Temple
+Day10 Lhasa-Chengdu by Flight: Flight to Chengdu, Wuhou Shrine, Jinli Ancient Street, Wenshu Temple

 Day11 Chengdu: Panda Breeding and Research Center, Leshan Giant Buddha